-Overarching Goal: BPS operates as an effective community policing agency and integrates and supports a strong and sustainable CAP Programme Long Term Outcome Medium term Outcomes CAPs provide effective community police CAPs are effectively managed by BPS Active application of community policing philosophy by BPS regulars
+Overarching Goal: BPS operates as an effective community policing agency and integrates and supports a strong and sustainable CAP Programme Long Term Outcome Effective policing services provided ac ross all of Bougainville by BP 'S and CAPS Medium CAPs provide effective community CAPs are effectively Active application of community term police managed by BPS policing philosophy by BPS regulars Outcomes

-Police mandate: The BPS reports to the Autonomous Bougainville Government.
-However, because the BPS is formally part of the Royal Papua New Guinea (PNG) Constabulary, and because the government of PNG provides the budget to BPS it follows that the principal political control lies in Port Moresby with the government of PNG (GoPNG).
-BPS reform, including the full integration of CAP into it, will require both funding and political will.
+Police mandate: The BPS reports to the Autonomous Bougainville Government (ABG).
+However, because the BPS is formally part of the Royal PNG Constabulary, and because the government of PNG provides the budget to BPS it follows that the principal political control lies in Port Moresby with the government of PNG.
+BPS reform, including the full integration of CAP into it will require both funding and political will.
 The degree of Royal PNG Constabulary commitment to BPS or to CAP is unclear.